MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/plan-designer.md

 - **Inline editing user roles and user stories**: Currently, you can't inline edit the content directly.
 All changes must be prompted in copilot first to regenerate iterations.
 - **Edit tables in Data workspace**: Editing Dataverse tables generated from the Plan designer isn't supported.
 - **Add existing tables in Data workspace**: Adding existing tables in data workspace in the Plan designer isn't currently supported.
-- **Supported user experiences**: Plan Designer only generates canvas apps, model-driven apps, and suggested Power Automate flows.
+- **Supported user experiences**: Plan designer only generates canvas apps, model-driven apps, and suggested Power Automate flows.
-- **Generated Power Automate flows**: Power Automate flows created in the Plan Designer take you to the Power Automate page but aren't automatically generated.
+- **Generated Power Automate flows**: Power Automate flows created in the Plan designer take you to the Power Automate page but aren't automatically generated.
 - **Solution/ ALM support**: Data and artifacts are saved to a new solution with the same name as the plan.
 The publisher defaults to your preferred publisher.
 You can define the publisher using the save icon in the top right corner.